diorahman/hapi-auth-stormpath/README.md

 #### Stormpath API authentication

 It uses `application.authenticationApiRequest` of Stormpath API.
-We can load the key from path or defined it as an object.
+We can load the key from path or define it as an object.
 We can also take advantage the group names as `scope` in a route config's `auth.scope`.

 #### Example

-Load the key from a predefined path (the `appKeyPath`)
+Load the key from a predefined path (the `apiKeyPath`)

 ```js